Ombre Patio Chair Chalk Paint Makeover

 Prepare for Paint

-Tape off the material part of your chairs, tape and newspaper.
-As I don’t get the newspaper I used a box of too small garbage bags.
-Make sure to cover all pieces of the material.
+Tape off the material part of your chairs, tape, and newspaper.
+As I don’t get the newspaper I used a box of small garbage bags I had bought in the wrong size.
+When taping off make sure to cover all pieces of the material.

 Paint the Metal Portions

-You want to let the spray paint dry overnight so that you can wipe off any drips you may accidentally get on the metal portion.
-Once you know the paint if totally dry remove the tape and newspaper.
+You need to let the spray paint dry and set overnight so that you can easily wipe off any drips you may accidentally get on the metal portion when painting the seats.
+Once you’re confident the spray paint is completely dry, remove the tape and newspaper.